JarvanMo/ExoVideoView/README.md

 ```java
        videoView.addViewToControllerWhenLandscape(view);
 ```
-the view you want to add will add into Framelayout．
+the view you want to add will add into FrameLayout．

 The ExoPlayer also support simple gesture action, such as change-volume, change-brightness and so on.If your target SDK version is 23